SNodeC/snode.c/docs/logging/round-02-semantic-core-report.md

 * `LOG`, `PLOG`, and `VLOG` runtime behavior was not intentionally changed.
 * Existing `Logger.cpp` CLI/backend behavior was not unified with the semantic logger.
 * Startup filter configuration, filter precedence, `freeze()`, runtime reload, signals, admin endpoints, and mutable atomic thresholds were not implemented.

+## Repair-specific confirmations

+Confirmed for this repair:

+* `BoundaryLogger` no longer stores a borrowed `LogScope` member.
+* `BoundaryLogger` stores owned internal scope data in `OwnedLogScope`.
+* A focused test proves mutating original scope strings after logger construction does not affect emitted records.
+* The direct `materialize(...)` borrowed-to-owned test still passes.
+* JSON escaping handles all control characters below `0x20`.
+* A focused test covers previously unescaped control characters (`\b` and `\u0001`).
+* The report branch name is `codex/draft-pr-for-logging-roadmap-round-2`.
+* No files outside the expected repair set were changed.

 ## Extended SNode.C and MQTT/mqttsuite review note